eventmachine/eventmachine/docs/GettingStarted.md

 Then we implement our protocol logic, which in the case of Echo is pretty trivial: we send back whatever we receive.
 To do so, we're using {EventMachine::Connection#send_data}.

-Lets modify the example to recognize `exit` command:
+Let's modify the example to recognize `exit` command:

 {include:file:examples/guides/getting\_started/02\_eventmachine\_echo_server\_that\_recognizes\_exit\_command.rb}